tremor-rs/tremor-www/community/development/testing.md

 cargo run -p tremor-cli -- test all tremor-cli/tests
 ```

-You can also run a singular test or benchmark by referring to the folder:
+You can also run a singular test or benchmark by referring to the containing folder:

 ```bash
 cargo run -p tremor-cli -- test bench ./tremor-cli/tests/bench/specific-benchmark